-Resolving references between mentions of the same process element -- we will call this task \textit{entity resolution} from now on -- is crucial.
-Consider, for instance, the following two subsequent sentences: "\emph{After a claim is registered, it is examined by a claims officer.
-The claims officer then writes a settlement recommendation.}".
-For a human reader it is obvious, that both "\emph{a claim}" and "\emph{it}" refer to the same instance of a \emph{claim}, but to automatically extract a process model encoding this knowledge the employed technique needs to recognize this, too.
-Considering the \emph{claim} example, without recognizing references to entities, at least two problems manifest in the extracted process models: \textit{(i)} Two distinct data objects for \emph{claim} would be created and, thus, the model is not able to correctly express that both the registration and the examination activities process the same data and \textit{(ii)} one of the created data objects has to be named \emph{it}, because it is unknown that \emph{it} is a reference to \emph{a claim}.
+\textbf{Core Issue 2} Existing approaches are scoped too narrowly~\cite{Qian2020}.
+This includes systems, that do not capture enough information for the generation of complete process models, as well as systems that impose unrealistic assumptions concerning the structure of input text.
+Most notably, the currently largest dataset for the information extraction phase (PET~\cite{bellan2023pet}) does not include information about linugistic references between mentions of process elements.
+For high-quality process models, resolving references between mentions of the same process element is crucial.
+Consider, for instance, the example depicted in \ref{fig:pipeline-differences}.
+For a human reader it is obvious, that both "\emph{a claim}" and "\emph{it}" refer to the same instance of a \emph{claim}.
+To automatically extract a process model encoding this knowledge the system needs to resolve the two mentions "\emph{a claim}" and "\emph{it}" to a single entity.
+Without this step, at least two problems manifest in the extracted process models: \textit{(i)} Two distinct data objects for \emph{claim} would be created and, thus, the model is not able to correctly express that both the registration and the examination activities process the same data, and \textit{(ii)} one of the created data objects is labeled \emph{it}, because it is unknown that \emph{it} is a reference to \emph{a claim}.